Grantham

 - The old Gaol here was closed in 1878 in accordance with the "Prisons Act" of 1877.
 The prisoners were transferred to Lindsey County prison in Lincoln.

-A large town in the west of the county, 24 miles southwest of Lincoln and 110 miles north of London on the old Great North Road.
-The parish covers about 5,000 acres.
+Grantham is an ancient parish, borough and market town in the west of the county, 24 miles south-west of Lincoln and 110 miles north of London on the old Great North Road.
+The parish covers about 5,000 acres and includes the hamlet of Walton.

 The River Witham flows through the town in a northerly direction.
 If you are planning a visit: